m1gwings/livegollection-example-app/README.md

 	log.Fatal(http.ListenAndServe("localhost:8080", nil))
 }
 ```
-As you can see, once you have implemented the collection, it's very easy to start using livegollection: you just need to create an istance of LiveGollection (with NewLiveGollection factory function) and register a route handled by liveGoll.Join.
+As you can see, once you have implemented the collection, it's very easy to start using **livegollection**: you just need to create an istance of LiveGollection (with NewLiveGollection factory function) and register a route handled by liveGoll.Join.
 ## Add static content
 We need to add an HTML page and some CSS to display the chat to our users.